 Please comment further on the following:

-Consider the following aspects scheduling for BWP with a given SCS
+Consider the following aspects of scheduling for BWP with a given SCS

 Study of frequency domain scheduling enhancements/optimization

 Study of time domain scheduling enhancements

 Please comment on whether you think above is something useful to capture.
 If companies have some different suggestion regarding scheduling aspects, please provide comments.
 Also, if there are (sub-)bullet that is missing or needs correction, please comment as well.